-- 1. By protecting the landscape character and natural features, such as wetland systems, indigenous vegetation and wildlife habitats of the other islands. - 2.
+- By protecting and, where appropriate, enhancing the landscape character and natural features, such as wetland systems, indigenous vegetation, and wildlife habitats and coastal ecosystems of the other islands. - 2.
 By providing for the use and development of land for conservation and recreation activities. - 3.
 By providing for a range of activities to occur where these activities are of an appropriate nature, scale, form and location. - 4.
 By acknowledging the relationship between Ngati Rehua and Ngati Paoa and their ancestral lands, water, sites, waahi tapu and other taonga.